 PRP Facial Rejuvenation

 Platelet Rich Plasma (PRP) has been used in facial rejuvenation around the world since 2006.
-The treatment is ideal for individuals looking for gradual but noticeable improvement in skin texture, tone, and color with minimal or no recovery time.
+This anti-wrinkle treatment is ideal for individuals looking for gradual but noticeable improvement in skin texture, tone, and color with minimal or no recovery time.
 This revolutionary natural procedure offers incredible skin rejuvenation.
 Platelets in your blood contain numerous Platelet Derived Growth Factors (PDGF).
 These growth factors stimulate proliferation of fibroblasts and keratinocytes, which produce collagen and keratin.
 PDGF have a significant role in blood vessel formation, the cellular division of fibroblasts (the most common cells in connective tissue), and in synthesizing collagen and the extracellular matrix, including hyaluronic acid.
 Collagen production has been attributed to helping correct the visible effects of wrinkles.
 Hyaluronic acid has been shown to increase skin tone and volume providing a more youthful appearance.

 This procedure is not a surgical face lift nor does it create the same effect as a face lift.
 The procedure helps restore or enhance areas, which require volume.
 Improvement of skin texture and tone can be noticeable within three weeks and improvement continues for the next 8 months as more collagen and keratin is laid under the skin.
 The results typically last 2 years or longer.
-Areas of treatment include cheeks and mid-face, wrinkling around the eyes, smile lines, nasolabial fold, neck and jawline, chest, acne scarring, hands, and more.
+Areas of treatment include cheeks and mid-face, wrinkling around the eyes, smile lines, nasolabial fold, neck and jawline, chest, acne scarring, hands, upper arms, and more.
 The process takes between 60-90 minutes, depending on complexity.
 For the best result, we recommend three to six treatments, 4-6 weeks apart.

 What happens during a facial rejuvenation treatment with PRP?